ADORSYS-GIS/e2e-banking-app/docs/sass_usage.md

 - [npm] (https://www.npmjs.com/): Package manager for node.js

-- [gulp] (https://gulpjs.com/docs/en/getting-started/quick-start/):Javasript toolkit that helps automate the running of task.It can be useed to watch a .scss file and compile it to a .css file automatically.  **note** gulp is optional here as other tools can be used for example visualsstudio code has an extention for sass. sass itself has commands that can be run on the terminal to compile from .scss to .css.

 - [sass] (https://sass-lang.com/install/) :The preprocessor programming language that is either interpreted or compiled into css.